cato-a/CoDaM_MiscMod/STYLE.md

 ### Operators & Expressions

-A space MUST be used between any expression, and any operators and their operands:
+A space MUST be used between the operands and operators in any non-unary expression:

 #### Operators